-This set of Biology Multiple Choice Questions & Answers (MCQs) focuses on “Food Production Strategies – Sericulture”.
+This set of Class 12 Biology Chapter 9 Multiple Choice Questions & Answers (MCQs) focuses on “Food Production Strategies – Sericulture”.

 1. What is sericulture?

 a) Rearing of fishes